undisbeliever/untech-editor/README.md

 This editor is a work in progress and the data formats may be subject to changes in the future.

-It currently contains 7 apps:
+It currently contains 8 apps:

+ * `untech-editor-gui`: A graphical UI for editing files used by the compilers.
  * `untech-utsi2utms`: A CLI utility for converting sprite sheets into MetaSprites.
  * `untech-msc`: A CLI utility for compiling MetaSprites to an assembly